danny-dirksen/sfs-widget/README.md

 - The front end relies on the backend, even when using a dev build.
 To run the frontend and backend simultaneously during development, go to the repository's root (`sfs-widget`) directory and use the command `npm run backend-dev`.
 In another terminal, use the command `npm start`.

 Notes on the backend:
-- A workflow for deploying the backend is still evolving, but this is the current process:
+- A workflow for deploying the backend on the current production server is still evolving, but this is the current process:
 `git checkout HEAD
 git stash save --keep-index --include-untracked git reset HEAD